Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 - 32GB microSD card (some name-brand one - never buy no-name SDs on Amazon, they'll only break your heart)
 - Official USB power-supply
-- Miuzei air-cooled case kit (includes heatsinks and fan)
+- Miuzei air-cooled case kit (includes heat-sinks and fan)

 The case was fun, despite being a no-name Chinese one.
 We made two of these.
-My son has always fantasized about building a gaming PC so this got him screwing parts together and taping on the heatsinks onto the Pi4 devices.
+My son has always fantasized about building a gaming PC so this got him screwing parts together and taping on the heat-sinks onto the Pi4 devices.
 The Miuzei only cost a two bucks more than the "official" Pi4 case and it looks better and has a nice silent fan to cool it for overclocking (I don't overclock this one but the other one I made for my brother is overclocked).